StephenMauldin2022/StephenMauldin2022/README.md

 I am a cybersecurity proffesional with over 8 years of experience.
 I have a passion and a profound interest in technology and cyber security.
 My experience is varied from end-point security and maintenence, network security and configuration, and IDAM roles.

-## Objective
-[Provide Objective - Remove this afterwards]]
+#

 My journey in computer science has led me to develop a passion for cybersecurity.
 I am learning new skills and earning certifications in an endevour to become a Cloud Security-Architect, Information-Security Architect-Ai_Cloud, or Cloud Security-Engineer.
+My base interest and fascination is with Information Assurance.
+I have 3 classes left to pass my Bachelors at WGU in information assurance.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]